Safe Encryption & VPN Protocols

 The kill switch is enabled by default on all of its apps, including iOS.
 Very few VPNs feature a kill switch on iPhone and iPad, so we’re pleased Atlas VPN has made the effort to keep functionality the same across platforms.

 You can disable the kill switch in the ‘App settings’ section of the Settings menu, but we strongly recommend that you leave it turned on.

-To test whether Atlas VPN’s kill switch works correctly, we forcibly dropped our VPN connection while running an IP checker tool.
+To test whether Atlas VPN’s kill switch works correctly, we forcibly dropped our VPN connection while running our kill switch testing tool.
 Each time, Atlas VPN blocked our internet traffic and no data was sent outside the VPN tunnel.

 Atlas VPN Passed Our Leak Tests

 We also ran Atlas VPN through our IP, DNS, and WebRTC leak tests.
 The VPN passed all of our tests and none of our personal information was leaked.